 Affidavit.
 A statement of the facts and procedural background related to a motion, based on personal knowledge, set forth in concise paragraphs, and sworn to be true before a notary public.

 Appeal.
 A review by the Delaware Supreme Court of what happened in the trial court to determine whether any mistakes occurred and, if so, whether the decision should be changed and the party who filed the appeal is entitled to a remedy.

 Appellant.
 A party who appeals from a decision of the trial court.

 Appellee.
 A party against whom an appeal is taken and who responds to that appeal.

 Cross-appeal.
 An appeal filed by the appellee, which usually is heard at the same time as the appellant’s appeal.
-A cross-appeal usually requests the Supreme Court to correct an alleged mistake made by the court below and seeks a remedy that is different from the remedy requested by the appellant.

 Docket.
 The list of documents in a case that have been filed in the Court and the date they were filed.